West Virginia College- and Career-Readiness Standards

 For the full Academic Spotlight report, view the Standards Revision Process document.

 For additional information about the Academic Spotlight, visit the

 Academic Spotlight website.

-To learn more about the process for instructional materials and standards review processes, click here.
+To learn more about the standards review process, click here.